OllieJW/AdvancedTools/README.md

 3. Open "Pack Folder"
 4. Unzip "AdvancedTools" and drag it into the resource packs folder
-5. Hover over the pack icon and press the > arrow to enable it 6 (Optional).
-Press the ^ button to move the pack to the top of the list to avoid other packs interupting it
+5. Hover over the pack icon and press the > arrow to enable it
+6. (Optional) Press the ^ button to move the pack to the top of the list to avoid other packs interupting it